ouardinik/StreamRoot/README.md

 2-	Connection to the back end :

-To confirm the observations made for stream #7, let’s have a look at the distribution of non connected of users over the Internet Service Providers and the Browsers.
+To confirm the observations made for stream #7, let’s have a look at the distribution of non connected users over the Internet Service Providers and the Browsers.

 ![Figure1](/figure5.png)